jimniels/readlists/README.md

 Bringing back the spirit of the original Readlists service.
 [Check out the blog post for more deets](https://blog.jim-nielsen.com/2021/reintroducing-readlists/).

-## Local Development

-- Local dev `npm start`
-- Prod build `npm run build`

-## How it Works
+## How it works

-[readlists.jim-nielsen.com](https://readlists.jim-nielsen.com) is merely a web front-end, a GUI, for creating and editing a Readlist.
+[readlists.jim-nielsen.com](https://readlists.jim-nielsen.com) is merely a GUI for creating and editing a “Readlist”.

-At its core, a readlist is simply a [JSON feed](https://www.jsonfeed.org/) whose contents are largely populated with what you get from [mercury-parser](https://github.com/postlight/mercury-parser).
+What’s a Readlist?
+At its core, a Readlist is simply a [JSON feed](https://www.jsonfeed.org/) whose contents populated with what you get from [mercury-parser](https://github.com/postlight/mercury-parser).

+An example Readlist:

 ```json
 {